The OBBBA, Reconciliation, and Impacts

 What is the timeline for the changes to repayment plan options?

-For new loans disbursed after July 1, 2026, the OBBBA eliminates current income-driven repayment plans (IBR, PAYE, SAVE) and replaces them with a new Repayment Assistance Program (RAP).
+For borrowers with new loans that are disbursed after July 1, 2026, the OBBBA eliminates current income-driven repayment plans (IBR, PAYE, SAVE) and replaces them with RAP.

-We’ll share more about RAP once the Department of Education releases more guidance, including examples of how it could affect monthly payments and long-term costs.
+We’ll share more about RAP and these repayment plan transition timelines once the Department of Education releases more guidance.

 What Should I Consider Moving Forward?